StockNews.com Initiates Coverage on Trevena (NASDAQ:TRVN)

-StockNews.com began coverage on shares of Trevena (NASDAQ:TRVN – Free Report) in a report issued on Monday morning.
-The brokerage issued a sell rating on the biopharmaceutical company’s stock.
+StockNews.com assumed coverage on shares of Trevena (NASDAQ:TRVN – Get Free Report) in a research report issued to clients and investors on Tuesday.
+The brokerage set a “sell” rating on the biopharmaceutical company’s stock.

-Separately, HC Wainwright restated a buy rating and issued a $9.00 price objective on shares of Trevena in a research report on Tuesday, April 2nd.
+Separately, HC Wainwright reissued a “buy” rating and set a $9.00 target price on shares of Trevena in a research report on Tuesday, April 2nd.

 Trevena Stock Performance

-Trevena (NASDAQ:TRVN – Get Free Report) last announced its quarterly earnings data on Monday, April 1st.
+Trevena (NASDAQ:TRVN – Get Free Report) last posted its quarterly earnings results on Monday, April 1st.
 The biopharmaceutical company reported ($1.06) EPS for the quarter.
 The company had revenue of ($0.08) million for the quarter, compared to analysts’ expectations of $0.09 million.
-On average, equities research analysts expect that Trevena will post -1.28 earnings per share for the current year.
+Analysts expect that Trevena will post -1.28 EPS for the current year.

 Institutional Investors Weigh In On Trevena

 An institutional investor recently bought a new position in Trevena stock.
-Jump Financial LLC purchased a new stake in shares of Trevena, Inc. (NASDAQ:TRVN – Free Report) in the third quarter, according to its most recent filing with the SEC.
-The firm purchased 44,396 shares of the biopharmaceutical company’s stock, valued at approximately $27,000.
-Jump Financial LLC owned 0.32% of Trevena at the end of the most recent quarter.
-13.56% of the stock is currently owned by hedge funds and other institutional investors.
+Jump Financial LLC acquired a new position in shares of Trevena, Inc. (NASDAQ:TRVN – Free Report) during the 3rd quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
+The firm acquired 44,396 shares of the biopharmaceutical company’s stock, valued at approximately $27,000.
+Jump Financial LLC owned about 0.32% of Trevena at the end of the most recent reporting period.
+Hedge funds and other institutional investors own 13.56% of the company’s stock.

 Trevena Company Profile